sales@powerguard.co.uk +44 (0) 1507 600688

 One-hour duration is acceptable in premises that can be evacuated immediately, and re-entry is delayed until the battery system has fully recharged.

-Typical premises that require one-hour duration are usually non-residential premises used for teaching, training and research, and office spaces, which include:
+Typical premises that require a one-hour duration are usually non-residential premises used for teaching, training and research, and office spaces, which include:

 • Schools